AliceO2Group/analysis-framework/framework.md

 ## Creating new collections

 In order to create new collections of objects, you need two things.
-First of all you need to define a datatype for it, then you need to specify that your analysis task will create such an object.
+First of all you need to define a data type for it, then you need to specify that your analysis task will create such an object.
 Notice that in a given workflow, only one task is allowed to create a given type of object.

 ### Introducing a new data type

-In order to define the datatype you need to use `DEFINE_SOA_COLUMN` and `DEFINE_SOA_TABLE` helpers, defined in `ASoA.h`.
+In order to define the data type you need to use `DEFINE_SOA_COLUMN` and `DEFINE_SOA_TABLE` helpers, defined in `ASoA.h`.
 Assuming you want to extend the standard AOD format you will also need `Framework/AnalysisDataModel.h`.
 For example, to define an extra table where to define phi and eta, you first need to define the two columns:

 ```cpp
 #include "Framework/ASoA.h"